gadimbaylisahil/devdocs/docs/books/high-perf-browser-networking.md

 `Bandwidth`

-- Maximum throughput of a logical or physical communication path
+- Maximum throughput of a logical or a physical communication path

 `CDN`

-- Chief benefits is distributing content around the globe, serving content from nearby location to the client.
+- Distributing content around the globe, serving content from nearby location to the client.

 `Last-Mile Latency`

 - It's often that the last few stops of the packet is the slowest.
 To connect your home/device/office to internet, your ISP needs to route the cables throughout the neighbourhood, aggregate the signal, and forward it to local routing node.

-Use traceroute to checks the hops to the destination.
+Use traceroute to check the hops to the destination.

 ```shell
 traceroute google.com